nathanberry97/personalWebsite/web/posts/modernDumbphone.md

 too much time on.
 To do this I went through my phone and deleted any apps which is designed to waste your time or aren't utilities.
-Also I disabled all notifications on my phone as I don't want my phone to take my attention away from the thing I'm currently working on.
+Also I disabled all notifications on my phone, as I don't want my phone to take my attention away from the thing I'm currently working on.

 For me I always spent too much time scrolling through reddit or watching youtube videos on my phone so I went about blocking them.
-To do this you go to **settings -> screen time -> content & privacy restrictions** enable this, then go to **app store, media, web & games -> web content** which you will be able to add never allow websites.
+To do this you go to **settings -> screen time -> content & privacy restrictions** and enable this, then go to **app store, media, web & games -> web content** which you will be able to add never allow websites.
 I currently have mine set to: youtube.com, reddit.com, linkedin.com.